Overview

 • the ability to think quickly and adapt to unexpected changes.

-You should enjoy living a healthy lifestyle, developing new ways to promote good health and helping others achieve personal health goals.
+You should enjoy living a healthy lifestyle, developing new ways to promote good health, and helping others achieve personal health goals.

 You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for personal trainers and group exercise leaders to ensure you can successfully meet the occupational requirements for the program and profession.

 You will participate in two required practicum placements, with consideration given to your preference of location.
 However, due to limited availability in Calgary, it might be necessary for you to travel or relocate outside the city.
-Special considerations will not be accommodated.

 In compliance with the practica agreements with our clinical partners, you will be required to provide specific documentation before you can participate in your practicum.
 Find out what requirements you need for this program.